andreasabel/inCode/entry/deploying-medium-to-large-haskell-apps-to-heroku.md

 > [Read online!](https://blog.jle.im/entry/deploying-medium-to-large-haskell-apps-to-heroku.html)

 **UPDATE**: This post was written in 2013, where the options available to someone looking to host a Haskell site on Heroku were fairly limited.
-It’s (as of the time of writing this) 2015 now and things have changed.
+It's (as of the time of writing this) 2015 now and things have changed.
 Check out [the comments](http://blog.jle.im/entry/deploying-medium-to-large-haskell-apps-to-heroku#disqus_thread) for two good alternatives to this that are working today!